pratyakshm/WinRice/doc/Main-brief.md

 Virtualization-based security, or VBS, uses hardware virtualization features to create and isolate a secure region of memory from the normal operating system.
 Virtualization-based security causes big performance impact in devices that do not support, amongst many other things, MBEC.
 In MBEC-unsupported devices, its behavior is emulated which causes the impact.

-WinRice disables Virtualization-based security on MBEC-unsuppported devices.
+WinRice disables Virtualization-based security on MBEC-unsupported devices.

 **Note:** Disabling Virtualization-based security results in loss of functionality of WSL and WSA as they are powered by Hyper-V. If you use WSL or WSA, you need to re-enable Virtualization-based security.